-Climate- related scenario Scenario analysis coverage Temperature alignment of scenario Parameters, assumptions, analytical choices Transition scenarios IEA 2DS Country/area Turkey announced the 2053 Net Zero Emission Target of our country on September 27, 2021.
-By becoming a party to the Paris Agreement, our country has entered a brand-new process in which economic, environmental, and social transformation begins.
+Climate- related scenario Scenario analysis coverage Temperature alignment of scenario Parameters, assumptions, analytical choices Transition scenarios IEA 2DS Country/area Türkiye announced 2053 Net Zero Emission Target on September 27, 2021.
+By becoming a party to the Paris Agreement, Türkiye has entered a brand-new process in which economic, environmental, and social transformation begins.
 In this context, Türkiye has initiated the green transformation movement with the net zero emission target defined as the green development revolution.
 In Türkiye's Nationally Determined Contribution, policies and measures to reduce greenhouse gas emissions in the energy sector have focused particularly on renewable energy production and energy efficiency targets.
-Although the fact that Akenerji also has a target for 2023 to invest on 198 MW renewable power plant.
-Kemah Dam and Hydroelectric Power Plant Kemah HEPP project has particular importance for our company because of the fact that it is the largest hydroelectric power plant in our portfolio with its installed capacity of 198 MW.
-The investment studies for the plant, with an anticipated electricity generation figure of 560 GWh per year, are still in progress and is foreseen to be commissioned in 2023.
-In addition, the hybrid system applications in Erzin NGPP has also been accelerated in 2021.
-The installation of 7.8 MW solar powerplant, which directly affects the internal consumption.
-Also Ayyıldız WPP capacity will be increased 6.2 MW. in 2021, we prepared our Corporate Sustainability Management handbook.
-We determined our sustainability performance indicators and our sustainability strategies covering the years
+Being aware of the importance of renewable energy for the future of the world, Akenerji has put the goal of; continuing renewable energy investments in the future, at the top of its main strategic goals.
+In this context, all activities are carried out by prioritizing renewable investments and following a sustainable business model.